 In western culture, we know that breathing is an integral part of the metabolic process and part of the autonomic nervous system (ANS).
 Most of the processes of ANS are out of our control.
-However, what we do have control over is our breath, which gives us control over the ANS.
+However, what we have control over is our breath, which gives us control over the ANS.
 Oxygen is the main chemical element of life.
 Oxygen is the inhaled molecule when we breathe in, and carbon dioxide is released when we breathe out.
 There is a harmonious balance in the body that maintains the perfect acid-base balance in and out of these molecules.
-This is also applicable for plants and insects, and many other forms of life.
+This also applies to plants and insects, and many other forms of life.
 [1-3]

 In the eastern system, the ancient Vedic system, breath is known as prana.
 This life force sustains us and everything in the macrocosm and the microcosm.
 Prana is equivalent to Chi on Traditional Chinese Medicine .

 Breathing can be defined as “an efficient integrative body-mind training for dealing with stress and psychosomatic conditions .”
 Including breathwork provides stability in the mind and body and leads to emotional resiliency.
-Moreover, in clinical treatments for PTSD, motion disorders, phobias, and other stress-related emotional disorders, breathing is widely used [1,2].
+In clinical treatments for PTSD, motion disorders, phobias, and other stress-related emotional disorders, breathing is widely used [1,2].